 Try one of these smoked salmon recipes if you want to add healthy and great tasting fish to your diet.
-There are many different methods of smoking salmon, with each offering variety in flavor and texture.
+There are two common methods of smoking salmon, with each offering variety in flavor and texture.
 Depending on your location, you'll have access to Atlantic salmon or one of the Pacific species of salmon.

 During the process of hot smoking , the salmon is cooked, reaching an internal temperature of 160 degrees.
 A better quality is achieved if the smoker gradually rises in temperature, bringing the salmon up to the correct temperature slowly.

 The Luhr Jensen Little Chief and Big Chief Smokers are great for smoking salmon.
 On a nice 70 degree day the internal temperature of these smokers will hover around 160 degrees...perfect for salmon.
 The temperature is controlled by a built-in, non-adjustable thermostat.